Scientists from Washington University in St. Louis have studied how neurons in the visual cortex work.

-Ji Xia, study co-author
+Ji Xia, co-author of the study

 During the new work, the authors conducted an experiment:they showed mice a short video and recorded the activity of several hundred of their neurons in the primary visual cortex using two-photon calcium imaging.
 This was repeated for seven days in a row.